Brother, Can You Spare Two Dimes?: Production

 The episode was written by John Swartzwelder and directed by Rich Moore.
-The reason for the late broadcast on August 27, 1992 (the season usually ends in May) was because the Fox network decided to add an additional episode to the season and show it during the summer to become "the biggest network" on television.
+The reason for the late broadcast on August 27, 1992 (the season usually ends in May), was because the Fox network decided to add an additional episode to the season and show it during the summer to become "the biggest network" on television.
 As a result, the writers, animators, and producers had to work longer hours than normal to be able to finish the extra episode, which became "Brother, Can You Spare Two Dimes?"
 The idea for the scenes involving the Spinemelter 2000 originated when one of the writers bought a vibrating chair to relax after working 20 hours a day on the episode.

 Danny DeVito guest starred in the episode as Homer's brother Herb.
 The producers liked his performance in "Oh Brother, Where Art Thou?" and decided to bring him back for this episode.

 The decision to make another episode with Herb was reached due to many viewers being unhappy about the sad ending to the previous episode "Oh Brother, Where Art Thou?" (season two, 1991), in which Homer causes Herb to become bankrupt.
 It was decided that an episode would be created in which he regains his fortune.
-Originally the producers were going to end the original Herb episode with Herb saying "I have an idea!" at the end of it, but they decided to flesh this out into a full story, which resulted in "Brother, Can You Spare Two Dimes?".
+Originally the producers were going to end the first Herb episode with Herb saying "I have an idea!" at the end of it, but they decided to flesh this out into a full story, which resulted in "Brother, Can You Spare Two Dimes?".
 In addition, the producers decided that they enjoyed Danny DeVito's guest starring as Herb in "Oh Brother, Where Art Thou?", so they brought him back.
 Cast member Hank Azaria noted that DeVito was less enthusiastic in his second performance as Herb: "Some people come in and you can tell they kind of regretted doing it.
 The second time, Danny DeVito was like 'Yeah, yeah, yeah, let's get it over with.'
 He did a great job, but he didn't enjoy the process."